cemu-project/cemu_graphic_packs/docs/index.md

 ### I need help!

-Try checking the [issues](https://github.com/slashiee/cemu_graphic_packs/issues) on the repo to see if an issue that you have found has been documented.
+If you need help with the basics, follow the [tutorial](http://compat.cemu.info/wiki/Tutorial:Graphic_pack) on the compatiblity wiki.
+Afterwards, try checking the [issues](https://github.com/slashiee/cemu_graphic_packs/issues) on the repo to see if an issue that you have found has been documented.
 If not, feel free to ask for help at one of the [Cemu communities](http://cemu.info/community.html) or the #gfx_packs channel in the [official Cemu Discord](https://www.patreon.com/posts/cemu-official-8483901).

 ### Want to contribute?